-The good news is that we have a power to put an end to this pollution that starts with our food choices every day.
+The good news is that we have the power to put an end to this Pollution that starts with our food choices every day.
 The best way to fight this system and reduce or eliminate its waste is to avoid meat altogether.
-If we lower the demand for meat and other animal products than we can lower the amount of pollution that results as well.
+If we lower the demand for meat and other animal products then we can lower the amount of Pollution that results as well.

 As the leading organization at the forefront of the conscious consumerism movement, it is One Green Planet’s view that our food choices have the power to heal our broken food system, give species a fighting chance for survival, and pave the way for a truly sustainable future.